Share

 Self-employed people do not have taxes taken out of their paychecks.
 If you provide a W-9 form to those you work for, you will receive a 1099-MISC Form from everyone who paid you $600 or more.

-Some self-employed people who are freelancers, independent contractors, or owners of small businesses pay a self-employment tax, which is calculated based on their net earnings or profits.
+Some self-employed people who are freelancers, independent contractors, or owners of small businesses pay a self-employment tax.
+This is calculated based on their net earnings or profits.

 How do I file my tax return?